 When I started reaching out for letters of recommendations and things of that nature, people were very supportive.
 But it was my letter of acceptance from NSU that really took it the rest of the way.

 It’s an interesting story because initially, I didn’t know that I was accepted into the NSU program.
-One day I was scrolling through my email and stumbled across a message from my mentor that said “thank you for choosing NSU, here’s what we have coming up.”
+One day I was scrolling through my email and stumbled across a message from my mentor that said: “thank you for choosing NSU, here’s what we have coming up.”
 I was so confused because I hadn’t heard back from them.
 It turns out that my acceptance letter was sent to an old address.
 I called them immediately to confirm my acceptance and took that as a sign of me being on the right track.
-When I got off of the phone, I burst into tears of joy and disbelief, falling onto my knees to thank God.
-All of my doubts and fears were erased in that moment because I knew everything would fall into place.
+When I got off the phone, I burst into tears of joy and disbelief, falling to my knees to thank God.
+All of my doubts and fears were erased at that moment because I knew everything would fall into place.

 You talked a little bit about Finances, could you elaborate on that?